manoa-music/manoa-music.github.io/index.md

 * [Milestone 3](https://github.com/manoa-music/manoa-music/projects/3).

 ## Example Enhancements
-* Supporting the organizations of jam sessions, with a calendar
+* User are able to create Jam Sessions to link up with other.
+* User are able to write a message on each profile.

 ### Deployment
 * [Manoa Music](http://165.232.137.11/#/).